sbennett1990/mk-mono-template/readme.md

 #### Variables

-The following variables can be set to customize the build process for your program.
-These should be defined in the primary makefile only;
+The following variables are used to build your program.
-there is no need to modify the make "include" files.

 Required variables: